dion-michael/firebase-auth-example/README.md

-# firebase-auth-example
+# firebase-auth-example with Vue & Vuex
-a simple app demonstrating how to integrate firebase authentication
+a simple app demonstrating how to integrate firebase authentication with Vue.js and Vuex

 ## Installation
 - clone this repo to your computer